der-carnivore/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 [AdSelector](./AdSelector)|The selector restricted to the given IDs.

 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
-Returns a selector that will return only the specified number of results from the beginning of the result set.
+Returns a selector that limits the number of ads it returns to the top *n* ads that match the selection criteria.

 ### Arguments:
 |Name|Type|Description|